soaapp/genai-assessment/README.md

 ## Known Limitations

-- CalculatorTool uses `eval()` for expression evaluation.
-This works for the demo but isn't suitable for production due to security concerns.
 - Limited error handling on malformed inputs.
 - No authentication or rate limiting.
 (Bonus RBAC Task is not implemented due to the decision that it would reduce code readability and was not a valuable trade off for this demo.)
 - Tool selection is first-match only.
 Ambiguous inputs may not route to the intended tool.